emicscs/SENeFR/README.md

-Sparse Events as Neural Fields for 4D Reconstruction
+Sparse Spatiotemporal Events as Neural Fields for 4D Reconstruction